w3f/polkadot-wiki/docs/learn/learn-guides-nominator.md

 You can check the transaction status by using the value of the `InBlock` in [Subscan](https://www.subscan.io/).
-Also, you can verify the bonding state under the [Staking](https://polkadot.js.org/apps/#/staking/actions) page on the Polkadot-JS UI.
+Also, you can verify the bonding state under the [Staking](https://polkadot.js.org/apps/#/staking/actions) page on the Polkadot Developer Interface.

 ### Step 3: Nominate a Validator